 The NRMP developed an algorithm in the early 1950's that is equivalent to a hospital proposing deferred acceptance algorithm (Roth, 1984), and in 1998 adopted a redesigned algorithm, which among other things switched from an employer-proposing version of the deferred acceptance algorithm to one more like the applicant-proposing deferred acceptance algorithm described above.5 The more general Roth Peranson algorithm (Roth and Peranson 1999), now used by the NRMP and other stable centralized clearinghouses (see Table II), also allows for the possibility for couples to go through the match together, and for reversions or ordered contracts (in which employers can specify an increased demand for some positions in case other positions aren't filled, see also Niederle, 2007).
 In general the stable outcome of a firm- and a worker-proposing deferred acceptance algorithm can be different.
-However, the same set of firms and positions are filled.6 And, using rank order lists submitted to the medical residency match, Roth and Peranson (1999) show empirically that, given the submitted preferences, the outcomes were the same for all but about one in a thousand applicants (of roughly 20,000/year).
-When the market is sufficiently large (Roth and Peranson, 1999, Immorlica and Mahdian 2005, Kojima and Pathak, 2007), it is almost a dominant strategy for all participants to submit their true preferences.
+However, the same set of firms and positions are filled.6 And, using rank order lists submitted to the medical residency match, Roth and Peranson (1999) show empirically that, given the submitted preferences, the outcomes were the same for all but about one in a thousand applicants (of which there are approximately 20,000/year).
+When the market is sufficiently large (Roth and